Sudan

 The US Department of State cited reports from local civil society saying that several dozen individuals were imprisoned on the basis of their sexual orientation or gender identity but held under the pretext of other charges.

-ILGA reported an incident in July in which a person was reported as being a “man dressed as a woman”.
-A police spokesperson referred to the arrested person as a ‘homosexual’, and indicated that they had identified them on the basis of their dress, suggesting a conflation between sexual orientation and gender identity.
+ILGA World reported an incident in July in which a person was arrested for being a “man dressed as a woman”.
+A police spokesperson referred to the arrested person as a ‘homosexual’ and indicated that they had identified them on the basis of their dress, suggesting a conflation between sexual orientation and gender identity.
 It is not clear whether the person was prosecuted for any offence.

 The US Department of State report for 2019 cited a local LGBT advocacy group which reported that 22 men were arrested in Moussoro for same-sex sexual activity.
 It is not clear whether this was one incident or several, or whether the arrests resulted in prosecutions.

-Freedom House’s Freedom in the World report noted that LGBT people are forced to conceal their identities due to widespread cultural discrimination.
+Freedom House’s Freedom in the World report noted that LGBT people are forced to conceal their identities due to widespread cultural discrimination, and have little opportunity to engage in political processes or advocate for their interests due to severe marginalisation.

 The US Department of State report noted that there were no LGBT organisations in the country.